CyberShark Research Summary · February 2026

 Florida Business Website Performance Index 2026

-We analyzed Florida businesses and found significant performance variations across ad-running and non-ad businesses.
-This report is built on Google PageSpeed Insights data to show where performance clusters by city, industry, and tier.
+We analyzed 3,586,173+ businesses in our Florida performance index and found significant performance variations across ad-running and non-ad businesses.
+This report is built on Google PageSpeed Insights data (mobile) to show where performance clusters by city, industry, and tier.

 Methodology

-Our research team analyzed 16000 Florida business domains in February 2026 using Google PageSpeed Insights API (mobile).
+Our research team analyzed 3,586,173+ Florida businesses in our live performance index using Google PageSpeed Insights API (mobile).
 Results are grouped by city, industry, and performance tier.
 The map shows aggregated performance only—no individual company names or private data.

 How To Use This Index